Logikfabriken/OH_NO_We_are_out_of_coffee/README.md

 - We think it is suitable to develop this using both a frontend and backend.
 - Please document  in a Read me how we can run it.

+Don’t hesitate to contact us concerning the assignment.
+The code should be delivered to us as a zip file or via git read permissions.

 Good luck!